 Hydrangeas are a popular ornamental plant in Japan, especially the macrophylla types that color shift between pink and blue depending on soil acidity.
 Hydrangeas are at their most lush state in climates with mild summers and ample rainfall.
 If your area has hot summers and dry spells, try the paniculata varieties, which are more forgiving of harsh weather than the big leaf types.

 07 of 09

 Do you have an area of the garden that never seems to dry out?
 Take advantage of a soggy area with a planting of Japanese irises, which love to stay moist year around.
-The Iris ensata is always hungry for both water and fertilizer, but it will reward you with flower stalks up to five feet tall.
+The Iris ensata is always hungry for both water and fertilizer, and it will reward you with flower stalks up to 5 feet tall.
 Planting Japanese irises near a water feature like a pond or stream will satisfy the growing needs of these plants, leaving you with nothing more to do than dividing old clumps every three years.

 08 of 09